Exercise during pregnancy

 - Severe anemia or certain heart or lung conditions.
 Anemia is when you don't have enough healthy red blood cells to carry oxygen to the rest of your body.
 If you have a heart or lung condition, ask your provider if it’s safe to exercise during pregnancy.

 What kinds of activities aren’t safe during pregnancy?

-- Any sport in which you can get hit in the belly, like ice hockey, boxing, soccer or basketball
+- Any sport in which you may be hit in the belly, such as ice hockey, boxing, soccer or basketball.

-- Any exercise that makes you lie flat on your back (after the third month of pregnancy), like sit-ups.
-When you lie on your back, your uterus puts pressure on a vein that brings blood to your heart.
+- Any exercise that makes you lie flat on your back (after the first trimester), like sit-ups.
+When you lie on your back, your uterus puts pressure on a large vein that brings blood back to your heart.
 Lying on your back can cause your blood pressure to drop and limit the flow of blood to your baby.

 - Skydiving or scuba diving.
 Scuba diving can lead to decompression sickness.
 This is when dangerous gas bubbles form in your baby's body.